Select Page

 Rackham pursued an investment in institutional research tools that allowed us to assess where the program-level distribution of need for spring/summer stipend was located.
 These tools were available by fall 2022 and were used to formulate the proposal, which was completed by early winter 2023.
 Once completed, we needed to receive feedback from our faculty governance and departmental leadership.
 Those meetings, which occur on a regular annual schedule, had long been scheduled for March 15 and March 20/21, respectively.
 The timing of the meetings ultimately set the decision date for the project.
 Due to the benefits of the project’s adoption, Rackham did not want to delay it for a year.

-What is the rationale for keeping this decision separate from the Graduate Employees’ Organization (GEO) collective bargaining agreement?
+What was the rationale for keeping this decision separate from the Graduate Employees’ Organization (GEO) collective bargaining agreement?

 Ph.D. student funding commitments are separate from the collective bargaining agreement because they encompass a range of funding components, many of which do not relate to graduate student employment and are therefore not covered by the agreement.